 Scale and maturity.
 STACKIT generated €1.9 billion in 2024, compared to AWS's $100+ billion.
 The service catalog is lean and the partner ecosystem is young.

 Vendor concentration risk.
 Moving from Microsoft dependency to Schwarz Group dependency is a dependency shift, not elimination.
-The use of open-source technologies (OpenStack, Kubernetes) at STACKIT's core mitigates this — your workloads should be portable.
+The use of open-source technologies (OpenStack, Kubernetes) at STACKIT's core mitigates this, since your workloads should be portable.

 Migration complexity is real.
 Leaving M365 requires organizational commitment, budget, change management, and patience.
 Companies should not underestimate the effort, but they should also not let complexity become a reason for inaction.

-For years, "European digital sovereignty" has been a policy aspiration more than a practical reality.
+"European digital sovereignty" has been a policy aspiration more than a practical reality for years.
 Gaia-X generated more PowerPoint decks than usable infrastructure.
 European cloud providers remained regional players with limited scale.

 The Schwarz Group's €11 billion entry changes this.
-Not because STACKIT is ready to replace Azure today — it is not — but because for the first time, there is a European actor with the financial muscle, strategic commitment, and growing technical capability to build hyperscaler-grade infrastructure within European jurisdiction.
+Not because STACKIT is ready to replace Azure today (it is not), but because there is now a European actor with the financial muscle and strategic commitment to build hyperscaler-grade infrastructure within European jurisdiction.

-Start planning now.
-Map your M365 estate.
-Classify your data by sovereignty sensitivity.
-Evaluate STACKIT alongside other European providers.
-And engage a migration partner who understands both the source platform and the regulatory landscape.
-The question is no longer whether European companies can leave Big Tech — it is whether they will start planning before circumstance forces their hand.
+If you are running M365 or Azure workloads, now is the time to map your estate, classify your data by sovereignty sensitivity, and evaluate STACKIT alongside other European providers.
+The question is no longer whether European companies can leave Big Tech.
+It is whether they will start planning before circumstance forces their hand.